 - Does anything about that work for you?

 - Is there anything we’ve discussed you’d like me to elaborate on so far?

 - Sometimes this all can be a bit confusing – is there anything else I should unpack a bit more?

 These questions are all designed to do a number of things.

 They make your potential client feel comfortable, they get buy in and prevent assumptions, and also importantly – positions you as a consultative sales professional.

 “Does that make sense” is an OK to use question when selling, however can be used against your sales process and efforts when used over and over – and with the wrong intent.

 Instead, mix it up with other questions, and get agreement.

 When they agree – they sell themselves, rather than you having to do all the hard selling yourself.

-If you would like to learn more about consultative selling, you can register for a No Cost Sales Masterclass here.
+If you would like to learn more about consultative selling, you can register for our 7 day sales challenge here.